wso2/docs-choreo-dev/en/docs/develop-components/develop-services/expose-a-ballerina-websocket-endpoint-via-a-service.md

     !!! note
         Deploying the service component may take a while.
 Once deployed, the **Development** environment card indicates the **Deployment Status** as **Active**.
-To build and deploy the service, follow the steps below:

 Once you have successfully deployed your service, you can [test](../../testing/test-websocket-endpoints-via-the-websocket-console.md), [manage](../../api-management/lifecycle-management.md), and observe it like any other component type in Choreo.